-In the midst of the Peeps, the dyed eggs, the ham from our local butcher shop and the Pile O' Bunny/Chick/Egg/Duckling Crafts my sons have trotted home from school this week, we're getting revved up for the Big Day.
+In the midst of the Peeps, the dyed eggs and the Pile O' Bunny/Chick/Egg/Duckling Crafts my sons have trotted home from school this week, we're getting revved up for the Big Day.

 Easter Sunday.
 It's about more than the bunny at our house.
-Team Testosterone will hunt for plastic eggs filled with M&Ms and they'll also find a trio Marshmallow Shooters to add to their private arsenals (with a bag of ammunition in each basket).
-They won't find jellybeans because no one here eats them anyway--for the first time in history we're having a pure chocolate Easter--the way nature intended!
+Team Testosterone will hunt for plastic eggs filled with Reese's Peanut Butter Cups and they'll also find a trio of blue Snuggies (for kids!) and a book apiece because it turned rainy and cold and the Easter Bunny knows Mom wants her Pepto Bismo Pink Snuggie for herself.
+They won't find jellybeans because no one here eats them anyway--we're having a pure chocolate Easter--the way nature intended!
 We'll eat the ham, scalloped corn, asparagus and Jell-o eggs for a late lunch.
-But before any of this gets under way, we're heading off to early church to c-e-l-e-b-r-a-t-e.
+But before any of this gets under way, we're heading off to church to c-e-l-e-b-r-a-t-e.

 There's a joke around most churches about CEO's--that's "Christmas and Easter Onlys" who drop by service twice a year, clogging up the parking lot and squeezing the Regulars out of their pew space.
 Truth be told, the CEO's are more into Christmas than Easter because if it was really about both holidays?
 They'd crowd into a pew more than twice a year.
-I rather like how C.S.
-Lewis puts it about Jesus:
+I've always liked how C.S.
+Lewis put it about Jesus: